radamar/radamar.github.io/_posts/2018-03-20-Rich-Data-Interface-for-Copernicus.markdown

 I like the challenge of it.
 This project is challenging but not too challenging that it can't be done.

 ## Why are you suited to carry the project?
 I don't think I am the only person for the job.
 But not very many people are working on it and we could definitely use more.
 Still, I will say that I have good experience with computers and I have used a variety of software on OSGeo disc.
-I have some experience with servers, one time, making a Nextcloud instance on Google Cloud Platform so that me and my friends don't have to use propreitary cloud services(1).
-I have done some hobby projects on java like calculators, submitting some code to AdAway(2).
+I have some experience with servers, one time, making a Nextcloud instance on Google Cloud Platform so that me and my friends don't have to use propreitary cloud services.
+I have done some hobby projects on java like calculators, submitting some code to AdAway.
 I'll be a good fit for this project bacause I am confident in working alone, I won't care if very few people use it, but I care that those who use it are satisfied.

 ## Relation of project to ongoing studies.
 [It's never unrelated.][6]